-Figure 1(a) presents the variation of the TAIEX index over five successive trading days in May 2004 (i.e. May 13^{th} , 14^{th} , 17^{th} , 18^{th} and 19^{th} .
-Note that May 15^{th} and 16^{th} were weekend days, and thus no index data exists).
-The horizontal dashed lines in the figure denote the average of the minimum and maximum indexes for the corresponding day.
+Figure 1(a) presents the variation of the TAIEX index over five successive trading days in May 2004 i.e. May 13, 14, 17, 18 and 19.
+Note that May 15 and 16 were weekend days; thus no index data exists.
+The horizontal dashed lines in the figure denote the average of the minimum and the maximum indices for the corresponding day.
 It can be seen that the index variations are noticeably different from one day to the next.
-To enable the daily variations to be analyzed in a quantitative manner, Figs. 1(b)~1(f) present the multifractal spectra of the five daily indexes shown in Fig. 1(a).
-The inverted, downward-opening parabola shape is seen in every case, and thus it is confirmed that the TAIEX data has a multifractal structure.
-Figure 1(e) indicates the principal parameters of interest when analyzing the multifractal spectra, namely the positions of the maximum and minimum Hölder exponents, i.e. α{max} and α{min} , respectively, and the corresponding fractal dimensions of the set of boxes with singularity strengths α{max} and α{min} , i.e. $f(\alpha{max})$ and $f(\alpha{min})$, respectively.
-Observing Figs. 1(b)~1(f), it can be seen that the differences in the daily variation characteristics evident in Fig. 1(a) result in multifractal spectra with obviously different widths and shapes.
-As shown in Fig. 1(a), the greatest variations in the TAIEX return over the period May 13th~May 19th 2004 took place on May 17th and May 19th, respectively.
-On May 17th, it can be seen that the index fell and remained below the horizontal dashed lines for most of the day.
-The corresponding multifractal spectrum has a hook like characteristic and slants to the right, as shown in Fig. 1(d).
-By contrast, the index on May 19th increased progressively over the course of the day and remained above the horizontal dashed lines for most of the trading period.
-In this case, the corresponding multifractal spectrum again has a hook-like characteristic, but slants to the left rather than to the right, as shown in Fig. 1(f).
-Observing the multifractal spectra for the remaining three days, the different values of $\Delta \alpha$ and Δf observed in each case reflect the different variation characteristics of the TAIEX data on the different days.
+To enable the daily variations to be analyzed in a quantitative manner.
+Figures $1(b) \sim 1(f)$ present the multifractal spectra of the five daily indices shown in Figure 1(a).
+An inverted, downward-opening parabolic shape is seen in every case, thus confirming that the TAIEX data has a multifractal structure.
+Figure 1(e) indicates the principal parameters of interest when analyzing the multifractal spectra, namely the positions of the maximum and the minimum Hölder exponents, i.e. α{max} and α{min} , respectively and the corresponding fractal dimensions of the set of boxes with singularity strengths α{max} and α{min} , i.e. $f(\alpha{\text{max}})$ and $f(\alpha{\min})$, respectively.
+Observing Figures 1(b)~1(f), it can be seen that the differences in the daily variation characteristics evident in Figure 1(a) result in multifractal spectra with obviously different widths and shapes.
+As shown in Figure 1(a), the greatest variations in the TAIEX return over the period May $13 \sim \text{May } 19\ 2004$ took place on May 17 and May 19.
+On May 17, it can be seen that the index fell and remained below the horizontal dashed lines for most of the day.
+The corresponding multifractal spectrum has a hooklike characteristic and slants to the right, as shown in Figure 1(d).
+By contrast, the index on May 19 increased progressively over the course of the day and remained above the horizontal dashed lines for most of the trading period.
+In this case, the corresponding multifractal spectrum again has a hook-like characteristic, but slants to the left rather than to the right, as shown in Figure 1(f).

+Observing the multifractal spectra for the remaining three days, we see that the different values of $\Delta \alpha$ and Δf observed in each case reflect different variations in the characteristics of the TAIEX data on the different days.
 Figure 2(a) presents the variation of the minute-by-minute TAIEX data over the considered time frame of 2162 days.
-Figures 2(b)~(d) show the variations of the standard deviation of this data and the variations of $\Delta \alpha$ and Δf , respectively, over the same time period.
+Figures 2(b) \sim (d) show the variations of the standard deviation of these data and the variations of $\Delta \alpha$ and Δf , respectively, over the same time period.
 The results show that fluctuations in the standard deviation of the minute-by-minute data produce corresponding fluctuations in the values of $\Delta \alpha$ and Δf , respectively.
-It is observed that the fluctuations in $\Delta \alpha$ are very similar to those in the standard deviation of the index.
-Therefore, it can be inferred that the multifractal spectra shown in Figs. 1(b)~1(f) contain meaningful statistical information regarding movements of the TAIEX price index.
+We observed that the fluctuations in $\Delta \alpha$ were very similar to those in the standard deviation of the index.
+Therefore, we can be infer that the multifractal spectra shown in Figures 1(b) \sim 1(f) contain meaningful statistical information regarding movements of the TAIEX price index.